-When you live with mobility issues, accessible parking spaces can be a godsend for accessing work, meetings, community and social events, appointments and other activities.
-The clearly marked spots are designed to enable disability parking permit (DPP) users to safely access buildings and their vehicles as easily as possible.
+When you live with mobility issues, accessible parking spaces can be a godsend.
+They make it possible to access work, meetings, community and social events, appointments and more.
+Accessible parking spaces are clearly marked with dimensions that enable disability parking permit (DPP) users to safely access buildings and their vehicles as easily as possible.

 That’s why these designated spaces appear in most large shopping centres, main streets of metro areas, outside high traffic locations like accommodation venues and healthcare buildings, as well as large workplaces and more.

 Many of us would argue there are nowhere near enough.
-Especially when there is a rising number of Australians with mobility issues and a too-high number of drivers without DPPs who park in a disabled spot “just for 10min while I run in”.
+Especially with the rising number of Australians with mobility issues.
+On top of this there are too many drivers without DPPs who park in disability parking “just for 10min while I run in”.

 Where are accessible parking spaces required by law?

-Information on the number of spots required per building type are provided in our blog article here.
+Read about the number of spots required per building type in our article on are fantastic parking spots and where to find them.
 Now let’s look at why these parking spots are the way they are…

 1. Close proximity to building entrances

-Accessible parking spaces are supposed to be located as close as possible to the main pedestrian entrance of the building they are designed to service.
+Accessible parking spaces need to be as close as possible to the building’s main pedestrian entrance.
 If in an underground parking lot, these spots will usually be located near the elevators and lifts.

 At present, there isn’t a maximum distance requirement between the parking spot and building entrance.
 Why is that?
 A review of the Disability (Access to Premises – Buildings) Standards 2010 in 2016 found that: